-Capital and capital projections
+Capital projections

-The recognition and valuation bases for internal capital projections are the same as those used for regulatory solvency reporting and consistent with the best-estimate assumptions and parameters used for the Business Plan best estimate financial forecasts, among others the yearly updated Macro Economic Scenario.
+The projection basis is consistent with the best-estimate assumptions and parameters used for the Business Plan best estimate financial forecasts, among others the yearly updated Macro Economic Scenario.

 The Actuarial function is to confirm that the base-case and projected technical provisions represent a true and fair view of future liabilities.
 The Actuarial function also provides input concerning the risks arising from the calculation of technical provisions.